syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 ![BPMN Text Annotation](BPMN-Shapes-Images/bpmn-text-annotation.png)

-## How to create a connection between TextAnnotation to BPMNNode
+## How to create a connection between the TextAnnotation to BPMNNode

-By drag and drop any bpmn shapes from stencil to diagram and make a connection between BPMN Node and TextAnnotation.
+Drag and drop any bpmn shapes from the stencil to diagram and make a connection between the BPMN Node and TextAnnotation.

-The following image shows how to drag symbol from palette and create a connection between TextAnnotation to BPMNNode with interaction.
+The following image shows how to drag a symbol from the palette and create a connection between the TextAnnotation to BPMNNode with interaction.

 ![BPMN Text Annotation](BPMN-Shapes-Images/textannotationbpmn.gif)